Sirius Satellite Radio: Satellite technology

 Sirius' satellites are named Radiosat because there is already a fleet of satellites named Sirius, launched by Sweden's NSAB (Nordiska Satellitaktiebolaget, or Nordic Satellite AB, and known today as SES Sirius) and used for general telecommunications and satellite television throughout Sweden and the rest of Scandinavia.

 The current primary uplink facility for Sirius, which was formerly used as the uplink site for Western Union's Westar fleet of communication satellites from the early 1970s to the late 1980s, is located in Glenwood, New Jersey.
 The original facility was located on the roof of the building housing the Sirius studios in Rockefeller Center in New York City but has since been decommissioned.

 Sirius' spacecraft Radiosat 1 through Radiosat 4 were manufactured by Space Systems/Loral.
 The first three of the series were orbited in 2000 by Proton K Block-DM3 launch vehicles, with the final three-satellite constellation completed on November 30, 2000.
 Radiosat 4, built as a ground spare for the now-decommissioned elliptical mission, was transferred to the Smithsonian Institution's National Air and Space Museum in October 2012.
 It is on display at the Steven F. Udvar-Hazy Center.
-The satellites are based on the Space Systems/Loral 1300 platform.
-Before the elliptical satellites were decommissioned, all three satellites broadcast directly to the consumer's receiver, but due to the highly elliptical orbit only two of them broadcast at any given time.
+The satellites were built on the Space Systems/Loral 1300 platform.
+Before the elliptical-orbit satellites were decommissioned, all three satellites broadcast directly to the consumer's receiver, but due to the highly elliptical orbit only two of them broadcast at any given time.

 Today the satellites are located in the southern sky in the United States.

-Satellites Radiosat 1 through Radiosat 3, now decommissioned, fly in geosynchronous (not geostationary) Tundra orbits.
+Satellites Radiosat 1 through Radiosat 3, now decommissioned, flew in geosynchronous (not geostationary) Tundra orbits.
 Like the geostationary orbit, the tundra orbit has a period of 23 hours, 56 minutes (one sidereal day).
 Unlike the geostationary orbit, the tundra orbit is elliptical, not circular, and is inclined with respect to the equator rather than orbiting directly over it.
 The eccentric orbit ensures that each satellite spends about 16 hours of each day high over the continental United States.
 At least one satellite is always visible, with another often visible as well.
 The orbit's high inclination places apogee just west of Hudson Bay in Canada, providing a much higher elevation angle for most of the country than is possible from a geostationary orbit.
 This was intended to reduce blockage from tall buildings in urban areas, allowing a much smaller terrestrial repeater network than does sister network XM, which uses geostationary orbits.
 This system has since been decommissioned in favor of newer geostationary satellites located at 96.0° and 116.15° that support both the Sirius and XM platforms.